pforret/blog.splashing/_topic/country/armenia.md

 ---
 # Armenia

-Armenia, officially the Republic of Armenia, is a landlocked country located in the Armenian Highlands of Western Asia.
-It is a part of the Caucasus region; and is bordered by Turkey to the west, Georgia to the north, the Lachin corridor under a Russian peacekeeping force, and Azerbaijan to the east, and Iran and the Azerbaijani exclave of Nakhchivan to the south.
-Yerevan is the capital and largest city.
+Armenia, officially the Republic of Armenia, is a landlocked country in the Armenian Highlands of  Western Asia.
+It is a part of the Caucasus region; and is bordered by Turkey to the west, Georgia to the north,  the Lachin corridor  and Azerbaijan to the east, and Iran and the Azerbaijani exclave of Nakhchivan  to the south.
+Yerevan is the capital, largest city and the financial center.
 Armenia is a unitary, multi-party, democratic nation-state with an ancient cultural heritage.

 ## Unsplash photos